NCI-CGR/TypeSeqHPV/README.md

 TypeSeq HPV is an R package that includes

---several helper functions for working with TypeSeq data
+* several helper functions for working with TypeSeq data
---contains a "make" based pipeline for processing Ion or Illumina runs
+* contains a "make" based pipeline for processing Ion or Illumina runs
---contains a docker build file that includes all the dependencies inside a single container
+* contains a docker build file that includes all the dependencies inside a single container

 We recomennd running the pipeline inside the docker continer ```cgrlab/typeseqhpv:final_2018080604``` as it contains all the required dependenciesa in the correct locations.